Furnace Repair Checklist

 - Ensure the program is displaying the correct day and time and is programmed to “run.”
 If you’re having trouble overriding the schedule, adjust the temperature by utilizing the up/down arrows and using the “hold” button.
-This will force the furnace to turn on if thermostat programming is causing trouble.
+This will cause the furnace to turn on if thermostat is causing trouble.

 - Set the temperature setting to 5 degrees warmer than the room temperature.

 If your furnace hasn’t turned on within a couple minutes, make certain that it has electricity by toggling the fan switch from “auto” to “on.”
 If the fan doesn’t operate, your heating system could be without power.